paulrouget/servoshell/README.md

 This is a sandbox project.
 Prototyping and experimenting with embedding Servo.
 The code compiles and run, but it's messy and memory management is non existent.

+## Build

+You need cargo nightly.
+Cargo will most likely complain about missing toolchain.
+Install it but no needs to make it the default.

+You need to pick which version of the UI you want.
+Either cocoa widgets (only MacOS), or the fallback Glutin port (Windows, MacOS and Linux).

+- `git clone --recursive` or `git submodule update --init --recursive` if already cloned.
+- `cargo build --features=with-cocoa` or `cargo build --features=with-glutin`
+- `cargo run`

 ## Screenshots

 ![tabs](https://github.com/paulrouget/servoshell/blob/master/screenshots/tabs.png?raw=true "regular")